 The success of the company will depend in large part on the success of our management in integrating the acquired assets into the company.
-In October 2021, our subsidiary in South Africa acquired the assets of Molybdos after participating in and being declared the winner of a competitive auction process under Section 45 of the South Africa Consumer Protection Act, 2008 for ZAR 11,000,000 (which at the then current exchange rate was approximately USD 734,000), plus value added tax (VAT) levied by the government of South Africa at the rate of 15% and auctioneers' commission at the rate of 10%.
+In October 2021, our subsidiary in South Africa acquired the assets of Molybdos after participating in and being declared the winner of a competitive auction process under Section 45 of the South Africa Consumer Protection Act, 2008 for ZAR 11,000,000 (which at the then current exchange rate was approximately \$734,000), plus value added tax (VAT) levied by the government of South Africa at the rate of 15% and auctioneers' commission at the rate of 10%.
 We have not yet built a functioning Mo-100 or U-235 manufacturing plant or even demonstrated the ability to produce Mo-100 or U-235 using the assets acquired at the business rescue auction.
-We will not know whether the assets that we acquired will work according to our expectations until we have completed construction of the Molybdos plant as contemplated by our turnkey contract with Klydon.
-In July 2022, we acquired assets comprising a dormant Silicon-28 aerodynamic separation processing plant from Klydon located in Pretoria, South Africa for ZAR 6,000,000 (which at the then current exchange rate was approximately USD 364,000).
+We will not know whether the assets that we acquired will work according to our expectations until we have completed construction of the Molybdos plant.
+In July 2022, we acquired assets comprising a dormant Silicon-28 aerodynamic separation processing plant from Klydon located in Pretoria, South Africa for ZAR 6,000,000 (which at then current exchange rate was approximately \$364,000).
 We intend to explore commercial opportunities for Silicon-28 and other light isotopes that may be produced using these assets.
 Our failure to achieve the integration of the acquired assets into the company and to commercialize the assets could result in our failure to realize the anticipated benefits of those acquisitions and could impair our results of operations, profitability and financial results.

-We currently have no customers or sales, but we expect to be heavily dependent on a few large customers to generate a majority of our revenues for our Mo-100.
-Our operating results could be adversely affected by a reduction in business with our future significant customers.
+We currently have no sales, but we expect to be heavily dependent on a few large customers to generate a majority of our revenues Our operating results could be adversely affected by a reduction in business with our future significant customers.

-We currently have no customers or sales.
-However, we expect to rely on a limited number of customers outside of the United States to purchase any Mo-100 that we develop using the ASP technology under long-term contracts.
-Our future key customers may stop ordering our Mo-100 at any time or may become bankrupt or otherwise unable to pay.
+We currently have no sales.
+However, we expect to rely on a limited number of customers outside of the United States to purchase any isotopes that we develop using the ASP technology under long-term contracts.
+Our future key customers may stop ordering our isotopes at any time or may become bankrupt or otherwise unable to pay.
 The loss of any of our future key customers could result in lower revenues than we anticipate and could harm our business, financial condition or results of operations.